Museums and Collections of Macquarie University: Macquarie University Sculpture Park

 Macquarie University Sculpture Park was established in 1992, founded by sculptor, Dr Errol Bruce Davis, OAM.

 The university's sculpture collection is exhibited across the entire campus, and focuses upon works by contemporary Australian sculptors with some international sculptors featured also.
 The collection aims to show a variety of styles, materials and techniques showing works in sandstone, limestone, concrete, steel, stainless steel, painted steel, bronze, copper and ceramics.
 At close to 100 sculptures on display, it is the largest park of its kind in the Southern Hemisphere.
 Twilight evening tours for the public are offered in November and December and focus on a different section of the campus per week.
 The collection has recently been divided up into four distinct walks for visitors – Western Walk, Central Circuit, Eastern Walk and Lakeside Walk.

-The Macquarie University History Museum
+The Gale History Museum at Macquarie University

-The Macquarie University History Museum is located on the ground floor of 25C Wally's Walk.
-Opening in 2021, the Macquarie University History Museum holds over 18,000 objects spanning over 5000 years of history and from over five continents.
+The Gale History Museum (GHM) is located on the ground floor of 25C Wally's Walk.
+Opening in 2021, the Gale History Museum holds over 18,000 objects spanning over 5000 years of history and from over five continents.

-The MUHM's collections include material from:
+The GHM's collections include material from: